NoahBSchwartz/Promptimal/README.md

 ## 🎉 Result
 The process achieved human-level prompt writing in greater than 90% of the generations.
 The project showed that it was possible to use a fine-tuned model with as few as 7 billion parameters.
 While the traditional OPRO and Prompt Breeder methods rely on far larger models with far more generation steps, this improved method is more scalable and cost-effective.

+View the full dataset [here](Promptimal/dataset/final_results.csv)

 ## How to Use